Coleridge-Initiative/big-data-and-social-science/13-ChapterWorkbooks.Rmd

 ### Bias and Fairness

 The *Bias and Fairness* workbook exemplifies the usage of the bias and fairness audit toolkit Aequitas in Python.
-This workbook is centered around the COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) case study of chapter [Bias and Fairness](#chap:bias) and demonstrates how Aequitas can be used to detect and evaluate biases of a machine learning system.
+This workbook uses an example from criminal justice and demonstrates how Aequitas can be used to detect and evaluate biases of a machine learning system in relation to multiple (protected) subgroups.
 You will learn how to:

 - Calculate confusion matrices for subgroups and visualize performance metrics by groups,